-6.2 Examples of chromatic objets
+6.2 Examples of chromatic objects

-Unfortunatly, most astrophysical objects are in fact wavelength dependent.
+Astrophysical objects make and measure are usually wavelength dependent.
 For instance, the size of a circumstellar environment usually grows with the wavelength, as larger wavelengths probe colder medium, thus further from the central star.